ercanserteli/condenser/README.txt

 Change log
 ----------
+v1.3.1
+  * Fixed a bug with subtitles where some lines can be empty after filtering

 v1.3.0
   * Fixed a bug with external subtitles when condensing a folder
   * Added the ability to filter certain characters and lines enclosed by parentheses in subtitles, set by config